Efficient engines, high payloads and a five-year warranty

-All of that said, we were not especially keen on the steering, which gets lighter rather than heavier the faster you go.
+All of that said, we are not especially keen on the steering, which we've experienced getting lighter rather than heavier the faster you go.
 This makes the Proace unnecessarily cumbersome-feeling at parking speeds and occasionally unstable-feeling at faster ones.
 Certainly we were never entirely confident we knew exactly how much grip was available to the front tyres in the wet.

 Style and comfort

 We found visibility fine for manoeuvering around town, however, and the driving position has plenty of adjustability - including a steering wheel with a large amount of reach and rake - so it's an easy van to get comfortable in.